-In June of fiscal 2016, the Company conducted stripping at the Stog'er Tight deposit to expose its surface expression and outline the past pit configuration, channel sampled the deposit and is planning a bulk sample.
-Anaconda will continue to pursue its strategy of leveraging the existing infrastructure at the Point Rousse Project by exploring and developing its mineral licenses and mining leases in search of the two general mineralization styles.
-The Company is attempting to demonstrate a minimum of 10 years of baseload production as well as develop a high-grade deposit to layer with the baseload.
-Work in fiscal 2016 will thus focus on three key deposits: Pine Cove, Stog'er Tight and Romeo & Juliet.
-The goal at the Pine Cove deposit is to outline at least three more years of production by focusing on the Northwest Extension and Pine Cove Pond areas.
-The goal at the Stog'er Tight deposit is to outline and begin development of at least five years of production, focusing initially on the extension of known mineralization as well as testing the strike and dip extents of other mineralized zones such as the Gabbro zone.
-The goal at Romeo & Juliet is to demonstrate the presence of five years of high-grade ore.
+Anaconda continues to pursue its strategy of leveraging the existing infrastructure at the Point Rousse Project by exploring and developing its mineral licenses and mining leases in search of the two general mineralization styles.
+The Company is attempting to demonstrate a minimum of 10 years of baseload production as well as develop a high-grade deposit to layer with the baseload to ultimately expand production to 30,000 ounces per year.
+Work in fiscal 2016 continues to focus on the Pine Cove and Stog'er Tight deposits with ancilliary work on other projects such as Romeo and Juliet and the Argyle zone.

+The goal at the Pine Cove deposit is to outline at least three more years of production by focusing on the Northwestern Extension and Pine Cove Pond areas.
+In fiscal 2016, the Company has conducted drilling programs within the Northwestern Extension and, more recently, the Pine Cove Pond areas.
+Following the evaluation of the Pine Cove Pond drilling and deposit modelling, the Company will evaluate the potential to bring mineralization within these areas into the mine plan and if further work is required to expand or better define these areas of mineralization.